Bed Bug Exterminator in Detroit Michigan — One-Visit Elimination

 Call a professional — self-treatment rarely eliminates the full population.

 Hi-Tech Pest Control has spent over 40 years perfecting bed bug eradication, protecting Michigan homes with same-day service and a 100% elimination guarantee.
+Our technicians know that solving the bite problem means eliminating the bugs, not just soothing the symptoms.

 We specialize in salvaging furniture, protecting your home, and educating customers so they can stop infestations permanently.